-- 1. The beneficiary requests an extension; or - 2.
-The PACE provider justifies with the Louisiana Department of Health (LDH)/Office of Aging and Adult Services (OAAS) the need for additional information and how the delay is in the interest of the beneficiary.
+- The beneficiary requests an extension; or - The PACE provider justifies with LDH/OAAS the need for additional information and how the delay is in the interest of the beneficiary.

 An appeal decision will be given to the beneficiary in writing.
 If after the internal appeal process, the PACE beneficiary is not satisfied with the determination, then an external appeal to Medicaid or Medicare may be requested and the PACE provider must forward the appeal to the appropriate external entity.